skedwards88/ShortStories/content/nr_1.md

 Humor: false
 Micro: true
 ---
 Once upon a time there was a princess who conquered a dragon to save a prince.
-Then she left the prince for more adventures and lived happily ever after.
+Then she left the prince for more adventures.
+She lived happily ever after.